just-hms/brodo/README.md

 # brodo

-`br`anch to`do` is a way to find out want needs to be done in your branch before is ready for merging
+`br`anch to`do` is a way to find out what needs to be done in your branch before is ready to be merged

 usage: